-The Bank's Risk and UK Treasury function follow the liquidity metrics on a daily basis.
-If any of the metrics breach predetermined thresholds, it is the responsibility of the Bank's UK Treasurer to recommend remedial action in line with the management actions defined in the Recovery Plan, which is overseen and monitored through the Bank's FCRC.
+The Bank's Risk and UK Treasury functions monitor the liquidity metrics on a daily basis.
+If any of the metrics breach pre-determined thresholds, it is the responsibility of the Bank's UK Treasurer to recommend remedial action

 An explanation of how stress testing is used.